Abu Bakr (RA) - The First Ruler of The Rashidun Caliphate

 In 9 AH, Muhammad (PBUH) appointed Abu Bakr (RA) as the first Ameer-ul-Hajj (leader of the pilgrimage) after the conquest of Makkah in 8 AH.
 Later, the Prophet (PBUH) also ordered him to lead the salaah (prayer) during his illness before death.
 Both these events indicated that the Prophet (PBUH) wanted Abu Bakr (RA) to lead the Muslims after his departure.
 After the death of the Prophet (PBUH), Abu Bakr (RA) became the first Caliph of Muslims with their consensus in 632 AD.

-It was a very dangerous time for Islam and Muslims.
+It was a critical time for Islam and Muslims.
 Many tribes refused to pray and give Zakat (obligatory religious tax).
 Several people claimed prophecy, and their related tribes accepted their claim.
-On the other hand, the Roman and Sassanid empires were also eager to end this new threat (Islam) before it gains momentum.
+On the other hand, the Roman and Sassanid empires were eager to end this new threat (Islam) before it gained momentum.
 At that time, Abu Bakr (RA) proved his appointment from Prophet (PBUH) right as he stood firm against these dangers.

 Place in History

 Abu Bakr (RA) was a pious, devoted, and brave Muslim.
 He spent his whole life in service of Islam in every thick and thin.
 His reign as the first Caliph of Islam was crucial for defending Islam and its spread in Iraq and the Levant.
-His achievements are remarkable, and he is among the greatest Muslim personalities and leaders.
+His remarkable achievements make him one of the greatest Muslim personalities and leaders.

 Comments